 You must park your vehicle within the boundaries of a parking bay.
 If your vehicle does not fit within one bay then you can straddle bays and purchase and display a ticket for each bay/part of bay you are using or find alternative parking.
 If any part of your vehicle is outside the marked bay(s) you have purchased a ticket for then a penalty charge notice will be issued.

 Parking out of bay can be a hazard to other motorists and pedestrians and can also prevent other motorists from getting a parking space.

 Disabled bays are marked with yellow hatched areas on either one side or both sides of the bay.
 These areas have been marked to give extra room for disabled drivers/passengers to get in and out of their vehicles.
 The hatched area does not form part of the bay.
 Do not park within the hatched areas as this could cause an obstruction to other users of the car park and will result in the issue of a penalty notice.

 Double yellow lines along the edge of the road mean no waiting at any time.
-However you may stop while passengers get into or out of the vehicle or to load or unload unless there are also loading restrictions.
+However you may stop to allow passengers to get into or out of the vehicle or to load or unload, unless there are also loading restrictions.